Anti-Western sentiment: Ghana

 Kwame Nkrumah, the first president of Ghana, had a staunch anti-Western stance and blamed the United States for many of Africa's difficulties.

 Nigeria

 Located in northeastern Nigeria, the name of the extremist Islamic terrorist group Boko Haram translates to "Western education is forbidden" or "Western civilization is forbidden."

 Zimbabwe

-Former Zimbabwean president Robert Mugabe used anti-Western rhetoric in his speeches, and he implemented policies that seized farmland from white European farmers.
+Former Zimbabwean president Robert Mugabe used anti-Western rhetoric in his speeches.